jagguvarma15/agent-blueprints/foundations/README.md

 - **[Anti-Patterns](./anti-patterns.md)** — The 12 most common design mistakes and how to avoid them

+For background and positioning:

+- **[System Design Heritage](./system-design-heritage.md)** — How blueprints map to classical distributed-systems patterns, and which patterns are scoped to `agent-deployments`

 ## In This Section

 - **[Terminology](./terminology.md)** — Precise definitions of agent, workflow, tool, and other overloaded terms